Market Forces

 Supply and Demand Dynamics

-The fundamental driver of Dublin's rental market remains the persistent imbalance between housing supply and demand.
-Despite significant increases in new residential construction over recent years, demand for quality rental accommodation in Dublin city centre continues to outpace available supply.
-This disparity is particularly acute in premium locations such as D1, D2, and D4, where Dublin City Rentals operates.
+The fundamental driver of Dublin's rental market remains the persistent imbalance between housing supply and housing demand.
+Despite increases in new residential construction over recent years, demand for all forms of rental accommodation continues to outstrip supply.
+This is not limited to the city centre but is now applicable across the entire county of Dublin.
+High quality city centre properties remain in particularly high demand where Dublin City Rentals operates.

-Current market conditions show vacancy rates in Dublin city centre remaining below 2%, indicating extremely tight market conditions.
+Current market conditions show very low vacancy rates in Dublin, indicating extremely tight market conditions.
 The supply of new build-to-rent developments, while increasing, has not kept pace with the growing number of households seeking rental accommodation.
 This supply constraint is compounded by the time required for planning approval and construction, meaning that even with current development activity, supply pressures are likely to persist into 2027 and beyond.

 Key Supply and Demand Factors: